aaronkcarpenter/Profile/README.md

 ## Software Engineer | MBA | Tech Enthusiast

-Aaron is Software Engineer who's always at the forefront of the latest tech trends.
+Aaron is a Software Engineer who's always at the forefront of the latest tech trends.
 Driven by a passion for knowledge, he spends most   days crafting cutting-edge solutions, debugging code, automating workflows, and working in the cloud.

 With a wealth of programming knowledge across various areas, Aaron has explored the full spectrum of web development using languages such as JavaScript, HTML/CSS, React, React Native, Redux Toolkit, Node.js, Python, and Django.
 He's also proficient in cloud technologies like AWS and database management systems such as PostgreSQL.